 Wearable souvenirs and enviable talking pieces

 A while ago I wrote a blog post about the benefits of choosing native handicrafts over designer knock-offs – what I wrote also applies to buying cultural clothing items.
-Consider that by choosing a traditional dress piece you are part of an exclusive club that didn’t walk into a store and conveniently pick something off the shelf.
-YOU got on a plane, went somewhere exotic, learnt how it was worn traditionally and then creatively adapted it to your own wardrobe.
+Consider that by choosing a traditional dress piece you are part of an exclusive club that didn’t walk into a store and conveniently pick something mass-produced off a shelf.
+You got on a plane/bus/train/boat, went somewhere exotic, learnt about a new culture, bought a much loved traditional dress piece and then creatively adapted it to your own wardrobe.
 That piece is intrinsically attached to the memory of your experience, a beautiful reminder of your time abroad.
 A traditional dress item will also become a conversation starter, as people wonder where you got such a unique item.

 I mentioned before, most traditional dress evolved before modern technology and prior to the ecological destruction wrecked by fast fashion production.
 Local artisans have been practising their trade for many years and probably developed their techniques over a number of generations.
 Sure, there are varying quality products available in a tourist market because travellers have demanded lower prices and the quality has suffered.
 Ask around for recommendations on a reputable producer and be prepared to pay a little more for an item produced by largely traditional methods.
 You will help keep local people employed, culture alive and the environment intact.